 2019 Continued growth and expansion in new and existing markets

 Vein Clinics of America has always trained our own physicians, because this ensures quality and maintains our high standard of providing experienced medical care.
 Before practicing at VCA, all new physicians undergo a supervised, extended period of specialized training.

-Vein Clinics of America doctors also comprise the nation’s largest network of certified phlebologists.
+Vein Clinics of America doctors also comprise one of the nation’s largest networks of certified phlebologists.
 To achieve certification, a physician must complete the requisite training or attain certain experience qualifications, meet Continuing Medical Education (CME) requirements, and pass a stringent certification examination.